Marden Senior College structures, processes and personnel are committed to providing a supportive learning environment for all students.

 The Pastoral Care Worker’s (Chaplain’s) role is one of providing support and encouragement to the school community.
 Employed by local churches, the Chaplain has a particular interest in the spiritual and emotional life of the school.
 As a staff member, but not a teacher, the Chaplain provides another means for members of the school community to gain support in these vital aspects of their lives.
 The Chaplain also plays a role in supporting teachers in school events and excursions, facilitating student activities and providing input in the teaching of ethical and personal development topics.

-All students under twenty one years of age are provided with a mentor by the college after enrolment.
+All students under 18 years of age are provided with a mentor by the college after enrolment.
 Mentor support may also be offered to other students who need additional support throughout the year.
 The mentor is a support person a student can speak with about issues relating to study or other matters of a personal nature.
 The mentor can personally advise the student or support the student to access other services within the college and beyond.

 The district Apprenticeship Broker is able to provide support for students who want to include a traineeship or apprenticeship in their SACE program.
 The Apprenticeship broker is required to be involved in the organization of any School Based Apprenticeship.
 They may also periodically provide information about vacancies and employment opportunities available in the local area.
 To access this service you will need to speak to the Student Counsellors who can arrange an appointment for you.